ppannuto/patpannuto.com/pages/talks.md

 <div class="col-lg-9 col-md-8 col-sm-7 col-xs-12">

 ### MBus: An Ultra-Low Power Interconnect for Next Generation Nanopower Systems, [42nd International Symposium on Computer Architecture][isca15]
-This presentation introcues [MBus][mbus], the missing interconnect technology that enables the millimeter-scale computing class.
+This presentation introduces [MBus][mbus], the missing interconnect technology that enables the millimeter-scale computing class.
 From the [Michigan Micro Mote (M<sup>3</sup>)](http://cubicmm.eecs.umich.edu) project, an effort develop next-next generation millimeter-scale computers today, we discovered that the traditional technologies for composing embedded systems, I<sup>2</sup>C and SPI, cannot scale to millimeter-scale designs.
-We drafted a set of fundamental requirements for a millimeter-scale interconnect, and show that no existing interconnect satifies these requirements.
+We drafted a set of fundamental requirements for a millimeter-scale interconnect, and show that no existing interconnect satisfies these requirements.
 We then take these requirements and design a new interconnect, MBus, optimizing for millimeter-scale systems while providing a superset of features from existing interconnect technologies.
 For more information on MBus and the M<sup>3</sup>